Why Bedford Place area?

-The council has carried out an Equality Impact Statement Assessment (EISA) which has assessed the impact on different groups in the community, such as the elderly and disabled.
-The Assessment has concluded that there is no known impacts of the scheme and that the scheme will provide a safer, more spacious environment to enable public walking through the high footfall area to follow social distancing guidelines.
+The council carried out an Equality Impact Statement Assessment (EISA) which assessed the impact on different groups in the community, such as the elderly and disabled.
+The Assessment concluded that the scheme had no known impacts.

 What are the effects on surrounding roads?

-Diversion routes for the scheme will result in traffic being asked to use routes along Carlton Crescent which may receive an increase in traffic.
-Traffic may also use Henstead Road to move around the road closure.
-Council is monitoring the impact of increased traffic on these roads as part of the monitoring and evaluation component of the Experiment Traffic Regulation Order requirements.
+Diversion routes for the scheme have resulted in traffic being asked to use routes such as Carlton Crescent which may therefore receive an increase in traffic.
+Traffic has also been able to use Henstead Road to move around the road closure.
+The council has been monitoring the impact of increased traffic on these roads as part of the monitoring and evaluation component of the Experiment Traffic Regulation Order requirements.

 The installation of planters and barriers was carried out on Friday 21 August.
-Council worked with local businesses to establish table and chair licenses for the pedestrianised space from that date.
+The council worked with local businesses to establish table and chair licenses for the pedestrianised space from that date.